What ages are eligible to play?

 How about being a referee?

-Double Yes!
-Again, we are always in need of referees.
+We are also always in need of referees.
 This is perfect way to earn extra money.
 You must be 12 years of age to be certified as a Grade 9 referee and 13 years of age to be certified as a Grade 8 referee.
 Depending on the age group of the game, our referees make a minimum of $15 per game.
-Please check the referee policy on our web site for current offers and incentive programs.
-Please contact Chris Jones for referee clinic information (432)661-9434.
+Click here for more information.

 Why can’t we practice at the soccer complexes?